thomas051083/psd-psw/event-details/learning-journey-faq.md

 	<ol type="a">
 		<li>
 			<u>During open registration period</u> <br>
-			For Learning Journeys/Learning Activities <i>without</i> security clearance, please log in to Eventbrite to cancel your registration.
+			For Learning Journeys and Activities <i>without</i> security clearance, please log in to Eventbrite to cancel your registration.
 You do not need to provide a replacement.
 			<br>
 			<br>
-			For Learning Journeys/Learning Activities <i>with</i> security clearance, please email <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> to cancel and provide a replacement.
+			For Learning Journeys and Activities <i>with</i> security clearance, please email <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> to cancel and provide a replacement.
 		</li>
 		<li>
 			<u>After registration has closed</u><br>
 			Please "gift" your place at the Learning Journey/Learning Activity to a colleague if you cannot make it.
-Each Learning Journey/Learning Activity slow is super precious and popular, so please "gift" it on to a deserving colleague.
-Please email <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> and the respective host agency contact with your Learning Journey name, date, time and replacement details of the officer (Name, Officer email, Designation and Agency).
-Remember to keep your replacing colleague copied.
+Each Learning Journey or Activity is super precious and popular, so please "gift" it on to a deserving colleague.
+Please email <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a> and the respective host agency contact with your Learning Journey name, date, time and replacement details of the officer (Name, Officer Email, Designation and Agency).
+Remember to keep your colleague who is replacing you copied.
 			<br>
 			<br>
-			We will not be able to entertain replacements for Learning Journeys that require security clearance as there would not be enough time to process the security details.
+			We will not be able to entertain replacements for Learning Journeys and Activities that require security clearance as there would not be enough time to process the security details.
 		</li>
 	</ol>
 </li>